 As the chill of autumn sets in, a familiar treat starts to make its way back into our lives – chocolate sticky apples!
 Chocolate sticky apples are a nostalgic relic that reminds us of the season changing, leaves falling, pumpkin patches, and having a sweater on-hand for cold evenings.
 Reminiscent of vibrant foliage, pumpkin patches, and chilly evenings wrapped in cozy sweaters, these delicious seasonal delicacies are like portals through time.
 As we transition from one season to another, their presentation becomes more elaborate, making them perfect for homemade gifts that will bring back fond memories long after they have been enjoyed.

-Did you know that caramel apples (a close cousin to chocolate sticky apples) were invented in the 1950s, by a Kraft Foods employee?
-With lots of unsold caramels leftover from Halloween, Dan Walker melted down a bunch and started experimenting with apples and coating them with caramel to invent a new holiday candy for Christmas – the rest, as they say, is history.
+Did you know that caramel apples (a close cousin to sticky chocolate apples) were invented in the 1950s by a Kraft Foods employee?
+With lots of unsold caramels left over from Halloween, Dan Walker melted down a bunch.
+He started experimenting with apples and coating them with caramel to invent a new holiday candy for Christmas – the rest, as they say, is history.

 Making these delicious apples

-It’s as easy as one, two, three, to make this sticky apple recipe.
-Just set aside the time that you need and follow the steps that we’ve outlined.
-If you want to make this a really special event, why not do this with the kids.
+It’s as easy as one, two, or three to make this sticky apple recipe.
+Just set aside the time you need and follow our outlined steps.
+If you want to make this a special event, why not do this with the kids?
 No kids at home?
-I did this with my nephews when they were 7 and 8 years old and we made happy memories together.
+I did this with my nephews when they were 7 and 8 years old, and we made happy memories together.
 When making sticky apples, these are the ingredients you’ll need: